Dhanush: 2002–2010: Career beginnings

+In 2006, he reunited with his brother for the cult gangster film, Pudhupettai.
+It portrayed a young man's journey from a street urchin to gangster, receiving mixed reviews, initially, though Dhanush's performance received major praise and he subsequently received his second nomination for the Filmfare Award for Best Actor – Tamil.
+However, over the years, the film has undergone a critical re-evaluation and is now considered to be one of the greatest Tamil films ever made, whilst also garnering a huge cult following.
+That same year, he also reunited with Boopathy Pandian after Devathaiyai Kanden, for the romantic comedy, Thiruvilaiyaadal Aarambam, opposite Shriya Saran and Prakash Raj.
+A critic from Sify stated, "Dhanush as the hyperactive Thiru is simply superb and his ability to deliver funny lines casually is uncommendable."
+It was a major commercial success, a first for Dhanush, after several average and below-average grossers.

 Dhanush's first release of 2007, Parattai Engira Azhagu Sundaram did not do well at the box office.
 The film was a remake of the successful Kannada language film Jogi (2005).
 However, his second film Polladhavan was released during Diwali 2007.
 Polladhavan was based on the 1948–Italian neorealist film Bicycle Thieves and Dhanush's performance was appreciated.

-The following year, the remake of a Telugu film directed by his brother formed the plot line for Dhanush's next film directed by debutant Mithran Jawahar, later titled Yaaradi Nee Mohini.
+The following year, the remake of a Telugu film directed by his brother formed the plot line for Dhanush's next film directed by debutant Mithran Jawahar, later titled Yaaradi Nee Mohini opposite Nayanthara.
 The romantic comedy proved to be a major critical and commercial success, thus earning Dhanush his third nomination for the Filmfare Award for Best Actor – Tamil.
 He later appeared in a cameo appearance, for his father-in-law Rajinikanth's venture Kuselan.
 His subsequent venture was Suraj's Padikathavan, which was released in January 2009.
 His performance was praised and well received.
-His next two films Kutty and Uthama Puthiran, were both collaborations with director Mithran Jawahar.

-The song "Un Mele Aasaidhaan" from the action-adventure film Aayirathil Oruvan, which featured him alongside his wife Aishwarya Rajinikanth, won him his first Filmfare Award for Best Male Playback Singer – Tamil.
+The film was a box office success and established Dhanush as a bankable star.
+His next two films Kutty and Uthama Puthiran opposite Genelia D'Souza, were both collaborations with director Mithran Jawahar.
+The latter emerged a box office success.
+The song "Un Mele Aasaidhaan" from the action-adventure film Aayirathil Oruvan, which featured him alongside his then wife Aishwarya Rajinikanth, won him his first Filmfare Award for Best Male Playback Singer – Tamil.